navikt/eessi-pensjon-saksbehandling-ui/README.md

 ## Production server

+First, run `npm install`.

-First run `npm run build` to build the project ready for production.
+Run `npm run build` to build the project ready for production.
 The build files will be stored in the `build/` directory.

 Run `run-prod.sh` or `run-prod.bat` to start the frontend API server running on port 80.